-All application materials for admission to the PhD Program in Clinical Psychology must be submitted by December 15, 2017 to ensure full consideration.
-Applicants are admitted to the PhD Program for enrollment starting in the Fall semester only and must be full-time students.
+All application materials for admission to the PhD Program in Clinical Psychology for Fall 2020 must be submitted by December 1, 2019 to ensure full consideration.
+Applicants are admitted to the PhD Program for enrollment starting in the fall semester only and must be full-time students.

 All applicants must adhere to the application guidelines of The Graduate School (TGS).

 To submit your application, please follow these steps:

 - Complete the online application on The Graduate School’s website, including the $60 non-refundable application fee

 - Upload or send the following required supplemental items: